-Coordinators: A. Rieder, C. Wieners

-Part of the modules: Mathematics II (p.
-31)[IW1MATH2]
+Coordinators: A. Rieder, C. Wieners Part of the modules: Mathematics II (p.
+30)[IW1MATH2]

-ECTS Credits Hours per week Term Instruction language 4/2/2 Summer term de
+ECTS Credits Hours per week 8 4/2/2

 The assessment in this module consists of

 - 1. a graded certificate of exercise following §4(2), 3 of the examination regulation from the exercises to mathematics II and - 2. a written examination of 60 minutes on the lectures mathematics II following §4(2), 1 of the examination regulations.